Sleepmore: The OK to Wake Clock Roundup

 The control panel on the back is a little confusing at first, but set-up takes just a minute.
 You simply designate when it’s “OK to wake,” opt to use the light and/or the alarm, and you’re set.
 The Mirari OK to Wake!
 Light also has a naptime feature (which doesn’t interfere with the morning settings) that operates on the same principles: the snail turns green when naptime is over.

 This light has a USB charger (you’ll need a wall adapter, though), and also takes batteries (4 AA) as a backup.
 (I would have laughed at this, but after losing power to a windstorm for a weekend back in October, it’s no joke.)
-Many parents complain that that it chews through batteries, so we recommend using it with the USB power source.
+Many parents complain that it chews through batteries, so we recommend using it with the USB power source.

 The control panel in the back is covered, but any two-year-old could open it and putz around with the buttons, so that may be an issue if you have a particularly handsy toddler (or you could simply place it out of reach).
 My solution: “honey, the snail doesn’t like to be touched — if you touch him, he’s not going to turn green.”

 Some parents find the overall quality of the Mirari light to be lacking, and we agree that it’s clearly not the highest quality product, but many, many a parent has used it for months/years with no complaints.
 For thirty-ish bucks (it’s usually on sale), this is a top wallet-friendly option for an OK to wake clock.
 (It’s also nice for travel!)